juand-r/naacl-2019-notes/README.md

 - (Poster; Could not attend) Asking the Right Question: Inferring Advice-Seeking Intentions from Personal Narratives
 - (Poster; Could not attend) Seeing Things from a Different Angle: Discovering Diverse Perspectives about Claims
+- (Poster; Could not attend) Text Similarity Estimation Based on Word Embeddings and Matrix Norms for Targeted Marketing.
 - (Poster; Could not attend) Adversarial Decomposition of Text Representation
 - (Could not attend) **Combining Sentiment Lexica with a Multi-View Variational Autoencoder**
 - (Could not attend) Frowning Frodo, Wincing Leia, and a Seriously Great Friendship: Learning to Classify Emotional Relationships of Fictional Characters
 - (Poster) PAWS: Paraphrase Adversaries from Word Scrambling

 ### Oral